 Born in 1962 in New York, where he lives and works, Alexis Rockman has depicted a darkly surreal vision of the collision between civilization and nature – often apocalyptic scenarios on a monumental scale – for over three decades.
 Notable solo museum exhibitions include “Alexis Rockman: Manifest Destiny” at the Brooklyn Museum (2004), which traveled to several institutions including the Wexner Center for the Arts (2004) and the Rhode Island School of Design (2005).
 In 2010, the Smithsonian American Art Museum organized “Alexis Rockman: A Fable for Tomorrow,” a major touring survey of his paintings and works on paper.
 Concurrent with Rockman’s 2013 exhibition at Sperone Westwater, the Drawing Center mounted “Drawings from Life of Pi,” featuring the artist’s collaboration with Ang Lee on the award-winning film Life of Pi.
 His series of 76 New Mexico Field Drawings was included in “Future Shock” at SITE Santa Fe (2017-18).
 “Alexis Rockman: The Great Lakes Cycle,” a major exhibition of large-scale paintings, watercolors and field drawings, toured the Midwest in 2018-20, opening at the Grand Rapids Art Museum and traveling to five institutions in the Great Lakes region.
-In February 2021, “Alexis Rockman: Shipwrecks,” an exhibition of the artist’s watercolors, opened at the Peabody Essex Museum.
-In June 2021 it travels to Guild Hall.
-Rockman’s work is represented in many museum collections, including the Baltimore Museum of Art; Brooklyn Museum; Grand Rapids Art Museum; Los Angeles County Museum of Art; Museum of Fine Arts, Boston; New Orleans Museum of Art; San Francisco Museum of Modern Art; Smithsonian American Art Museum; Solomon R. Guggenheim Museum; and Whitney Museum of American Art.
+“Alexis Rockman: Shipwrecks,” opened at the Peabody Essex Museum in February 2021 and traveled to Guild Hall the following June.
+The exhibition continues at Ackland Art Museum and Princeton University Art Museum in 2022.
+Rockman’s work is represented in many museum collections, including the Baltimore Museum of Art; Brooklyn Museum; Crystal Bridges Museum of American Art; Grand Rapids Art Museum; Los Angeles County Museum of Art; Museum of Fine Arts, Boston; New Orleans Museum of Art; San Francisco Museum of Modern Art; Smithsonian American Art Museum; Solomon R. Guggenheim Museum; and Whitney Museum of American Art.
 Rockman’s first solo exhibition with Sperone Westwater, “Evolution,” was presented in 1992.
 He has had subsequent solo exhibitions at the gallery in 2013, 2018 and 2020.

 View the artist's website.